American Jewish Committee: Abraham Accords

 Under CEO David Harris, AJC pioneered quiet diplomacy in the Arab world before the Abraham Accords.

 In June 2021, AJC opened an office in Abu Dhabi, its first office in an Arab country and its 13th office outside the United States to build on the Abraham Accords.
 The office's inaugural leader was Marc Sievers, former U.S. ambassador to Oman.

-AJC partnered with TV Abraham, launched by researcher Ahmed Charai, in April 2025 to produce content about diplomacy and shared values.
+AJC partnered with TV Abraham, launched by Moroccan publisher and media executive Ahmed Charai, in April 2025 to produce content about diplomacy and shared values.

+In September 2026, former Canadian ambassador to the United Arab Emirates Marcy Grossman succeeded Sievers as director of the Abu Dhabi office, formally known as the Sidney Lerner Center for Arab-Jewish Understanding.
+Grossman said the center would continue to focus on Arab-Israeli integration, economic diplomacy and engagement with civil society and religious organizations.

 Influence and reputation

 AJC is the oldest Jewish defense and community relations organization in the United States, and is widely regarded as the dean of American Jewish organizations.
 According to historian Jonathan Sarna, AJC is known for its deep research of issues and working behind the scenes with high-level international contacts.

 Publications

 Library

 In 1930, the AJC founded a library at its Manhattan headquarters as a resource for its staff to research and write reports.
 According to historian Jonathan Sarna, the AJC's library was for the Jewish community what the Library of Congress was for the U.S. Congress At its peak, the library held 13,000 titles such as internal memos and reports on Jewish organizations, publications on race, religion, civil rights, and the Holocaust.
-In September 2012, the AJC shut down the library, with holdings going to Yeshiva University, Hebrew Union College-Jewish Institute of Religion, the Jewish Theological Seminary, Berman Jewish Policy Archive, and the Seminario Rabínico Latinoamericano.
+In September 2012, the AJC shut down the library, with holdings going to Yeshiva University, Hebrew Union College – Jewish Institute of Religion, the Jewish Theological Seminary, Berman Jewish Policy Archive, and the Seminario Rabínico Latinoamericano.